nextleap-project/countermitm/source/new.rst

 the group if the creator has not verified all keys himself?

-Of course, a safe answer would be to always require a new secure-join work flow for not directly verified members.
+Of course, a safe answer would be to always require a new secure-join workflow for not directly verified members.
 A creator could send a message to initial group members to add peers they have directly verified already.